Working with teaching staff

 - NVivo software as a tool for literature review.

 Advice and consultations are also available on topics such as research data management, evaluating publishing opportunities, managing author profiles, and research metrics.

 Applying for promotion, research funding, or an award?
 We can provide a publication metrics or benchmarking report to assist you with evidencing your research impact.

-Speak to your Liaison Librarian about teaching and learning services we can provide for you and your students.
+Speak to your Librarian about teaching and learning services we can provide for you and your students.